-Head to the hills with our guide to the best youth hostels in Britain
+Plan your next trip with our guide to the best rural and coastal youth hostels in Britain.

 Best for historical interest

 Ever fancied staying in a castle?
 Then look no further than St Briavels YHA, a youth hostel located in the turrets of an 800-year-old castle.
 Take part in a medieval banquet in the Great Hall, explore the unoccupied rooms on a castle tour, and practice archery in the grounds.
 Rooms get booked up very quickly in this unsurprisingly popular youth hostel, so book well ahead.

 The historical St Briavels Castle, Gloucestershire offers easy access to walking trails/Credit: YHA.

 A £500,000 renovation in 2012 has seen this Elizabethan manor become one of Britain’s smartest YHA youth hostels, despite being one of the oldest.
 Set amongst the rolling hills of the Shropshire countryside, this Grade I listed building retains all its original features with added modern comforts, such as Wi-Fi and self-catering kitchens.

 Enjoy a stay in this Grade I listed building.
 View of Wilderhope Manor patio, Shropshire/Credit: YHA

 Looking for a rustic stay?
 Head to Howmore – a converted, traditional thatched Hebridean cottage.
 While it is impossible to book this youth hostel – you just have to turn up and bag a bed and facilities are basic, the location more than makes up for it.
 Next to a 13th century ruined church and a burial ground for the Clan Ranald chiefs, the hostel is also close to deserted sandy beaches, wildflower meadows and a range of hills.
 Bliss!